CFD Trading: Mechanics, Markets, and How to Start on Volity

 CFD trading safety identifies the level of investor protection provided by top-tier licenses, including negative balance protection and segregated client funds.
 Modern regulatory frameworks have dramatically improved retail protection since 2022.

 Segregated accounts ensure your capital never mixes with the broker’s operational funds.
-A regulated CFD broker maintains separate accounts: one for client assets, one for company operations.
+A regulated CFD broker maintains separate accounts under CySEC client-money rules: one for client assets, one for company operations.
 If the broker faces insolvency, client assets remain protected and are returned before company creditors receive anything.
 This segregation is legally mandated across the UK, EU, and Australia.

 Negative balance protection identifies a 2026 mandate preventing traders from owing money to brokers.
 If your position gaps against you and liquidates below zero, the broker eats the loss.
 You never receive a bill for the deficit.
 This protection emerged after 2015 when oil prices collapsed and retail CFD traders faced unexpected $10,000+ bills.